codewars/docs/content/community/code-of-conduct.md

 Codewars is a place to practice, challenge ourselves and learn from our experience.
 Discussing our wins, failures and new ideas is encouraged.
 Be mindful to keep your conversations to the topic of the kata, channel or forum topic you are in.

 - **Be honorable**:
 We expect all members of the Codewars community to act in an honourable way at all times.
 Behaviours we consider dishonourable include; cheating, lying, encouraging violence, hate speech, and bullying.
+Using AI tools to learn is welcome; using them to bypass learning or game honor/ranks including cheating, using AI to bypass learning/ranks, lying, encouraging violence, hate speech and bullying is not.

 - **Be empathetic**:
 Programming can sometimes be stressful, and so can communicating in your non-native language.
 Take a moment to consider the learner behind the code or comment and be empathetic to others' situations.

 - **Improve the discussion**:
 Help us make Codewars a great place by working to improve and deepen discussion in some way, however small.
+When discussing your use of AI in learning, don’t post full solutions (AI‑generated or otherwise), drop hints and reasoning.

 ## Behavior that is not tolerated